Michael-Cowie/Notes/Web/databases/sql/keywords.md

 );
 ```

 The `order_items` table contains a `unit_price` column.
 This is linked to the price of the item by the `product_id` column.
 However the `products` table also has a `price` column.
 The `products.price` represents the **current price** of the product in the catalog.
 This means it costs $9.99 today.
 This can change over time due to sales, discounts, inflation, etc. The `order_items.unit_price` is the price of the product **at the time of the order**.
-So this means Alice bought 2 USB-C cables last week for $9.99, but now the price is $10.50.
+So this means Alice bought 2 USB-C cables last week for$9.99, but now the price is $10.50.

 - `id SERIAL PRIMARY KEY`